osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/communities.md

 OCS communities help industrial users share operational data with their external business partners, service providers, and analytics providers.
 Sharing data helps OCS users generate more value from their data.

+The data you share remains within your namespace.
+For others to see your data, you must share it with them. <!-- add link to sharing procedure?>

 MORE OVERVIEW MATERIAL TO BE DEVELOPED HERE

 Some random scenarios